rakhish/ML_Projects/README.md

-# Capstone-Projects
+1. Different Techniques and Algorithms of ML
-Statistical analysis of heart disease data.
+2. Statistical analysis of heart disease data.

 The dataset used in this project comes from four different sources.